MicroStrategy/embedding-sdk-docs/docs/embed-bot-consumption-page/embed-bot-consumption-properties.md

 #### `theme`

 <Available since="2024 Update6" />
-Use the `theme` object to customize the "theme" in the MicroStrategy Library including bot consumption page.
+Use the `theme` object to customize the "theme" in the Library including bot consumption page.
 All detailed properties below are `Boolean`.

 - `enabled`
   - Enable the Library "theme" colors or not.
 The value can be true or false.
 If the value isn't defined, the default is true.